ctrueden/equilibrium/_pages/dossiers/panthea.md

 SPI agents took Panthea and Meroe with them ([Amalgamation and Anathema](../events/case-09)).

-When the SPI then decided to assist [Anne Bonny](anne-bonny) with a heist of the [Cornucopia of Life](../reliquaries/cornucopia), Panthea and Meroe joined them in the hope of drinking from the water to get cured ([Capers and Calamity](../events/case-10)).
+When the SPI then decided to assist [Bonny Qin](bonny-qin) with a heist of the [Cornucopia of Life](../reliquaries/cornucopia), Panthea and Meroe joined them in the hope of drinking from the water to get cured ([Capers and Calamity](../events/case-10)).
 While Panthea was ultimately able